 Who had the best ROI?
 Which division created the most wins?
 Which person had the most calls?
 Who had the most appointments booked?
 Which agent closed the most sales?
 We measure stuff.
 It’s what we do.
 How we plan.
 It’s how we know if overall goals are attainable.
 Around most businesses and organizations it’s about meeting and surpassing our goals.

 If we take the competitive spirit too far, it can create self-defeating side effects, like stress or envy.
-So how do avoid taking this too far?
-For one – we can begin focusing on our own personal goals.
-Not the goals of others.
-Organization leadership can help by recognizing the team goals.
-So at the end of the day, we should look at the big number.
-How did the team perform?
+So how do we avoid taking this too far?
+For one, we can begin focusing on our own personal goals.
+At the end of the day, we should look at the big picture.

 Just beat yesterday.
 It’s all we can ask.
 If everyone beats yesterday, we all get better.
 The team gets better.
 And maybe just maybe the team becomes the best team.